Connect – Create

 Sharing stories makes the world a better place, brings us together to make sense of our world and discover who we really are, while deepening our understanding of others.
 Join in!
 Join a workshop, come to a live performance, submit your film or script.

-It has been funded by local governments in Ryde, Dubbo and Wagga Wagga; the NSW Government departments Create NSW and Multicultural NSW and the Australian Government Departments of Foreign Affairs and Trade, Creative Australia and Home Affairs and private donors and Foundations including the Carla Zampatti Foundation.
+Voices of Women has been funded by local governments in Ryde, Dubbo and Wagga Wagga; the NSW Government departments Create NSW and Multicultural NSW and the Australian Government Departments of Foreign Affairs and Trade, Creative Australia and Home Affairs and private donors and Foundations including the Carla Zampatti Foundation.
+It has worked collaboratively with over 50 local arts and cultural organisations across Sydney and NSW.

 Voices of Women works with First Nations advisors in all Country’s where we make a creative space.
 We proudly encourage all cultures to contribute to these creative projects.